tinavanschelt/recycled-login-flow/README.md

 4. Go to `http://localhost:3000` and you should see the app running!
 (The api data is at `http://localhost:3000/api/users`)

+(If you are running into strange undefined error, just make sure the requestURL in fakeServer.js is set to localhost.)

 ## Deployment

 Follow the react-boileplate [instructions](https://github.com/react-boilerplate/react-boilerplate/blob/master/docs/general/deployment.md).